qoto-org/docker-qoto-test/README.md

 You can then run this within the container to generate an admin user:

-RAILS_ENV=production bin/tootctl accounts create dev --email dev@mastodon.local --confirmed --role admin
+source /usr/local/rvm/scripts/rvm && RAILS_ENV=production bin/tootctl accounts create dev --email dev@mastodon.local --confirmed --role admin